elesyaIT/Website_layout_professional/README.md

 # Website Layout Professional

-Welcome to the "Website Layout Professional" project!
-This project focuses on creating a modern and professional website layout by incorporating various front-end technologies and techniques.
+Welcome to my "Website Layout Professional" project!
+My project focuses on creating a modern and professional website layout by incorporating various front-end technologies and techniques.

 ## Technologies and Techniques Used